MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

             return stream.Events.Select(x => x.Event.Data.ParseJson<Blame>());
         };

 Writing to a stream is also straight forward.
-We save our object as EventData, this holds the id, type, data and meta data for your model.
-We then append the EventData to the corresponding stream.
+First save your object as EventData, this holds the id, type, data and meta data for your model.
+Then simply append the EventData to the corresponding stream.

     Post["/Add"] = __ =>
         {